-An amount of \$16,000 has been provided against one loan.
-Other than this, none of the non-current receivables are impaired or past due but not impaired.
+An amount of \$2,000 (2009: \$16,000) has been provided against one loan.
+Other than this none of the non-current receivables are impaired or past due.

 (b) Fair values

 The fair values and carrying values of non-current receivables of the Group and parent entity are as follows: